Sex-ratio imbalance in China: Two-child policy

 At the beginning of 2017, the Chinese government modified its family planning laws to allow married couples to have a second child.
 In 2016 the National Health and Family Planning Commission of China reported that live births in national hospitals numbered 18.46 million and the fertility rate reached 1.7 percent, the highest rate since 2000.
 The effect of the new policy to relax birth-planning regulations has debunked 400 million averted births.
 Since the policy has been enacted, 261.4 million unregistered people who have lived at their residence for at least 6 months were found.
 The policy change has taken the pressure off parents to participate in sex-selective abortion or even avoiding registering female babies at birth, as they now have room for two children.
 Implementing the two-child policy has given families room to grow and control the population in the country, in a managed and more humane way.
 Although the two-child policy was implemented, the 35-year old social policy is unlikely to take part in a baby boom, in attempt to spark economic growth.
 The country is believed to be a true single society even when given the option to take part in extending their family count.
 The two-child policy is not expected to serve as a baby boom, but rather a moderate increase in fertility among Chinese women.
 There are still effects resulting from the one-child policy which the two-child policy is intended to attempt to reverse, including population aging, reduction in sex ratio birth, more oppressive elements of child policy, contributions to economic growth, and allowing freedom to couples to have their desired number of children.
+The Chinese government has implemented a policy to encourage women to have more children by providing cash subsidies to families.

+In mid-2025, the government began offering a subsidy of 3,600 yuan (GB£375; US$500) per child each year for all children born, until the child reaches the age of 3.
+The subsidy is retroactive for children born since January 1, 2025.

 Policy responses

-Although there is extensive damage to the gender ratio throughout the country, it is still possible to implement change to benefit future generations of the country.
-According to the Canadian Medical Association, it is crucial to both outlaw sex selection and fix the primary issue of son preference.
-Many laws already forbid fetal sex determination throughout countries in Asia, including China, but still continues to be a problem.
-Establishing responsibility to those performing illegal acts such as abortion is one step closer to ensuring a healthy, family oriented society.
-Holding doctors, clinics and establishments accountable by law is believed to make astounding differences in the sex preference.

-Son preference as a whole, is largely challenging in the country.
-It is primarily important to spread public awareness though campaigns, media, and posters including advantages of females.
+The Canadian Medical Association recommends solving the imbalance by outlawing sex selection.
+Many laws already forbid fetal sex determination throughout countries in Asia.

 The results of many campaigns such as the "Care for Girls" campaign on China, by the National Population and Family Planning Commission, encourages female births and requests participation from many neighboring countries.
 In one of the participating counties in Shanxi providence, the sex ratio birth was reduced from 135 in the year 2003 to 117 just three years later.